ggobi/ggally/cran-comments.md

 ## Comments
-#### 2021-03-07
+#### 2021-06-19

-Have addressed the missing `emmeans` package error.

-Have also included other small bug fixes.
-No new features / functions.
+I have fixed the failing tests due to an update in `network` package. `GGally` now requires the latest version of the `network` package and should pass the tests.

 Thank you,
 Barret

-#### 2021-02-24
+#### 2021-06-08

 Dear maintainer,

 Please see the problems shown on
 <https://cran.r-project.org/web/checks/check_results_GGally.html>.

-Please correct before 2021-03-10 to safely retain your package on CRAN.
+Please correct before 2021-06-22 to safely retain your package on CRAN.

 Best,
 -k